 'No, it’s like they’re trying to keep us away from something,' Lykos thought.

 Glaw got his answer as they stumbled into the next, huge room.
-In the brief moment he had to look around he noted larges circle drawn on the floor with red paint.
-It also occured to him that they’d stumbled into one of said circles.
+In the brief moment he had to look around, he noted large circles drawn on the floor with red paint.
+It also occurred to him that they’d stumbled into one of said circles.

 The world spun.
 There was no floor, no ceiling and no walls, only light and darkness mixed together, enclosing him and Lykos.
 It felt like falling and it felt like flying at the same time.
 And then it was over.

 Glaw felt himself grow lightheaded as he stared out at the landscape before them.
 The hills seemed to go on forever.
 Above them the sky was so big that the point where it began and steady ground ended blurred; an endless, cloudless blue it looked like he could fall right into.